Mayor Forum

 I may be wrong but I believe a problem that once haunted the T&T carnival was: T&T blacks believe the culture belongs to descendants from slavery, so people whose fore-parents were not slaves were usurpers.
 There was slavery in all the Caribbean islands and South America and carnival was also part of their culture.
 Brazil had the most famous carnival celebration and was known worldwide.
 Carnival was copied by several Asian countries who also copied the Brazil dance moves.

 It was in the 80s that Byron Lee was removed from the CCC entertainment package and bands from T&T were added.
 And of course things started going downhill then.
 The new bands from T&T were not able to draw the large crowds Byron Lee did for several years.
 In the 1990 there were over 8 music bands from T&T who came to Toronto and wanted jobs.
-The entertainment budget moved from $79k in 1994 to $179K after I was replaced as the manager of entertainment.
+The entertainment budget moved from $79k in 1994 to $179K after I was replaced as the manager of entertainment

 The CCC board didn't like my idea of hiring more local musicians and entertainers.
 I replaced Selwyn Joseph as MC for Kiddies carnival with a young girl who did a fantastic job.
 Selwyn held that position for several years and I changed it, to expose the youths to Kiddies carnival.
 I knew Selwyn very well, but I had to make the change.